 The Good News of the Bible is God's relentless pursuit of all people.
 God desires to heal us of our brokenness and restore the loving relationship for which we were created.
 It is for this very reason that God came to earth in Jesus.
 Because he was sinless himself, Jesus was able to pay the price for the sins of others.
 All who believe in Jesus and accept God's gracious gift of forgiveness are saved.
 That is, they are set free from the consequences of their sin, and are at peace with God.
 Because God gives us a choice, it is possible for us to reject God's gift and be forever separated from God’s love--a reality the Bible calls hell.
-When we die, those who accept God’s gift of forgiveness will enter into a new, perfect, eternal reality filled with God’s holy presence--a reality the Bible calls heaven.
+Those who accept God’s gift of forgiveness will enter into a new, perfect, eternal reality filled with God’s holy presence--a reality the Bible calls heaven.
 Please contact us if you would like us to pray with you, or if you have more questions about Jesus' gift of forgiveness.

 Once we enter into a relationship with Jesus, we become members of the universal Church.
 Comprised of all who genuinely seek to follow Jesus, the Church exists to serve and glorify God.
 All members of the universal Church are called by God to become committed participants in a local church where they can use their God-given gifts to bless others, and be blessed themselves by the gifts of others.
 The Bible describes what believers are to do together: worship God and study his Word, pray for and with one another, encourage and serve one another, share the sacraments (communion and baptism), and reach out in love to the world.
 When this happens, the Church functions as a healthy organism--the body of Christ.

 Click here for more information about the doctrine, polity, and history of the United Methodist Church.